Kobyzewicz family: Coats-of-arms

-The silver seal of Wasily Kobyzewicz-Chodyka, stored at Sheremetiev Museum in Kiev, features a shield with the letter M and a cross over it, resembling the Masalski coat-of-arms.
+The silver seal of Wasily Kobyzewicz-Chodyka, stored at Sheremetiev Museum in Kyiv, features a shield with the letter M and a cross over it, resembling the Masalski coat-of-arms.
 The same emblem is present on the seal of his father, Mozyr boyar Fyodor Kobyzewicz, dated by 1553.
 Historian Natalia Bilous believes that this seal displays the family's ancient arms.
 Ustin Fiz Kobyzewicz also had a signet ring with an arms, which is mentioned in his will; however, it has not survived to date.